 “Let me tell you why you are here.
 You’re here to be salt-seasoning that brings out the God-flavors of this earth.
 If you lose your saltiness, how will people taste godliness” (Matthew 5:13, The Message)?

-My dear mama’s musings about the worthlessness of a donut without the jelly got me thinking about how important it is for the “flavor” of our Christianity to be tasted by everyone that we come in contact with.
-Those that we meet every day should be able to recognize something different, something special, something out of the ordinary when they have an encounter with us…no matter where we are, who we meet, or what circumstance we find ourselves in.
+My dear mama’s musings about the worthlessness of a donut without the jelly got me thinking.
+I thought about how important it is for the “flavor” of our Christianity to be tasted by everyone that we come in contact with.
+Those that we meet every day should be able to recognize something different, something special.
+They should recognize something out of the ordinary when they have an encounter with us…no matter where we are, who we meet, or what circumstance we find ourselves in.